omnetpp/omnetpp/samples/tictoc/README.txt

 ======

 NOTE:
-   This example simulation is accompanied by the TICTOC TUTORIAL which can be found in the the documentation.
+   This example simulation is accompanied by the TicToc Tutorial which can be found in the the documentation.

 TicToc contains a series of simulation models numbered 1 through 12.
 The